 We recognize that our ability to make a difference relies on building a team with a rich variety of skills, knowledge, backgrounds, abilities, and experiences, and which reflects the diversity of the people we serve.
 We are committed to fostering a welcoming, inclusive, and supportive work culture where everyone can contribute as their best, authentic self.
 We encourage all qualified applicants to apply.
 What's it like to work at WorkSafeBC?

 It's challenging, stimulating and hugely rewarding.
 Our positions offer tremendous diversity and excellent opportunities for professional growth.
 Every day, the work we do impacts people and changes lives.
 What we do is important and so are the people we do it for.
 It's no wonder we've been named one of BC's top employers for 5 consecutive years!
 Our benefits

 Being part of WorkSafeBC means being part of a strong, committed team of like-minded professionals but also having that work-life balance.
-Along with a competitive starting salary with regular increases, your total compensation package includes:
+Along with a competitive starting salary with regular increases, which will commensurate with experience, your total compensation package includes:

 - 3 weeks of vacation in the first year with regular increases based on years of service, and optional leave arrangements such as the Earned Time Off (ETO) program where you can generate an additional 13 flex days off annually

 - competitive benefits package (with no waiting period) and contributions towards an excellent (defined) government pension plan

 - car allowance or company vehicle, company cell phone & laptop

 - access to in-house training, yearly tuition reimbursement, career growth opportunities, and more!

 As a member of our team, you'll have access to services and benefits that can help you get the most out of work - and life.
 Learn more about what we offer .